 Select the Secrets & Keys tab, then select Add.

-In the Associate Rules of Secrets & Keys dialog box, in the Restrict to the following path field, enter the full path to the static secret.
+In the Add Rule for Secrets & Keys dialog box, in the Allow access to the following path * field, enter the full path to the static secret.

 From the Allow the following actions options, select the CRUD operation(s) the client associated with the role that can perform for the secret.

 Deny overrides all other operations.